-Penn State Schuylkill undergraduate students presented their original research at the biannual Student Research and Scholarship Conference in November.
-Sixteen students from a variety of disciplines – including biology, arts and humanities, physical science and social sciences – presented topics that ranged from virtual reality experience to improve understanding of electric fields, to synthesis of chemical compounds to discover novel treatments for disease, and examination of important cultural and societal issues.
+Penn State Schuylkill students presented original research at the campus's biannual Student Research and Scholarship Conference on Nov.
+30. Sixteen students from a variety of disciplines presented topics that ranged from a virtual reality experience to improve understanding of electric fields, to synthesis of chemical compounds to discover novel treatments for disease, and examination of important cultural and societal issues.

 This spring, 10 Penn State Schuylkill students had 11 projects accepted to the Eastern Communication Association's James C. McCroskey and Virginia P. Richmond Undergraduate Scholars Conference (ECA-USC).
 This year, Valerie Schrader, associate professor of communication arts and sciences, was also named an ECA Distinguished Teaching Fellow — a prestigious award limited to only 1% of the association’s membership.